gherlein/gherlein/README.md

 years of experience teams with women get more done and are happier than teams without.
 It's good business.
 And it's the right thing to do.

-### Criticism
+### Praise and Criticism

 I strongly believe that solutions deserve intense scrutiny and valid critcism.
 People, not so much.
 Behavior yes.
 People no.  I don't tolerate discrimination even if it's indirect.

-That said, if you propose something that you have not thought through you can expect my teams to be pretty vocal about it.
+That said, if you propose something that you have not thought through you can expect my teams and I to be pretty vocal about it.
 Steel is not forged in temperate heat: the best steel comes from a very hot fire.
 Ideas and designs are no different.

+All that said, I believe in the old adage "Praise in public and criticize in private."
+I strongly celebrate successes and I love to do that publically.
+I actually think that most Engineers really like the admiration of their peers.
+That's why many contribute to open source.
+Showcasing what people build is incredibly powerful.

 ### Most Important Traits for My Team